PSilling/rh-massages/README.md

 ## Starting the application

 1. Run `mvn clean install` to build your application
-1. Populate DB schema with `java -jar target/Massages-1.2.2-SNAPSHOT.jar db config config.yml`
+1. Populate DB schema with `java -jar target/Massages-<VERSION>-SNAPSHOT.jar db config config.yml`
-1. Start the server application with `java -jar target/Massages-1.2.2-SNAPSHOT.jar server config.yml`
+1. Start the server application with `java -jar target/Massages-<VERSION>-SNAPSHOT.jar server config.yml`
 1. To check that your application is running enter `http://localhost:8080`

+Replace `<VERSION>` with the version of your build.

 ## Environmental variables

-The application supports these environmental variables for its database:
+The application supports these environmental variables for the database:

 | VARIABLE        | MEANING                       | DEFAULT VALUE                             |
 | --------------- |------------------------------ | ----------------------------------------- |